holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.1.1 Don't Violate Policies

-While acting in a Role, you may not violate any constraints defined in a Policy of the Role or the Circle containing the Role, or enforced upon the Circle itself.
+While acting in a Role, you may not violate any Policies of the Role itself or of a Circle containing the Role, or of any Circle containing that Circle, recursively.

 #### 2.1.2 Don't Violate Domains

 In service of your Role, you have the authority to use and impact your Role's Domains.

-You may also use and impact any Domain that the Circle containing your Role owns, or any Domain the Circle itself is authorized to impact, as long as that Domain has not been further delegated to another Role within your Circle.
+You may also use and impact any Domain that a Circle containing your Role owns, or any Domain such a Circle itself is authorized to impact, as long as that Domain has not been further delegated to another Role within that Circle.

-You cannot exert control or cause a material impact within a Domain delegated to another Role within your Circle or any Super-Circle of your Circle, or one owned by another sovereign entity, unless you have their permission.
+You cannot exert control or cause a material impact within a Domain owned by another sovereign entity, or one delegated to another Role within a Circle containing your Role, or any Circle containing that Circle, recusively, unless you have their permission.
 You may ask for permission directly, or you may announce your intent to take a specific action and invite anyone with a relevant Domain to object.
 If no one does within a reasonable timeframe, then, while taking that specific action, you have permission to impact any Domains owned by any Role in the Organization that your announcement reached.
 If your announcement was in writing, you may assume it reached anyone who customarily processes messages in the communication channel you used.
 A Policy may further modify or constrain this process.

 #### 2.1.3 Don't Dispose of Assets